Thai-Informatics-System/obk-servicemind-documentation/readme.md

 ### Event: `chat-message-delete`

-Triggered when a chat message is deleted.
+Triggered when a chat message is unsent.

 #### Payload Structure
 ```typescript